faker-js/faker/CONTRIBUTING.md

 A lot of effort has been put into `Faker` to create a useful and handy library.
 There are still a lot of things to be done, so all contributions are welcome!
-If you want to make `Faker` a better, please read the following contribution guide.
+If you want to make `Faker` a better place, please read the following contribution guide.

+## Before you start

+- If you would like to propose a new feature, create an issue first.
+- Bug fixes or locale changes don't need an issue.
+- Issues with precise reproduction steps are a valuable contribution by itself.

-# Important
+## Important

 Please make sure that you run `pnpm run preflight` before making a PR to ensure that everything is working from the start.
 This is a shorthand for running the following scripts in order: